tomponline/lxc-routednet/README.md

 The IP addresses defined must be a /32 (IPv4) or /128 (IPv6) respectively.
 The gateway IPs have been selected on purpose as "unused" addresses that do not exist in the external network.
-They are just used as a way to get packets from the container the host system.
+They are just used as a way to get packets from the container to the host system.

 ## Installation